petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md

 | User and Organizations > Organization: Manage Suborganizations Accounts | View accounts associated with suborganizations. |

 ### Regular Role

+This role grants users full permission to create and manage object data for all accounts.

 | Permission | Description |
 | :--- | :--- |